Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 So, why do we favor the 1-10 scale?

-The Borg scale is the original Rate of Perceived Exertion Scale, and was developed to allow athletes to grade their PE from a scale of 6-20.
+The Borg scale is the original Rate of Perceived Exertion Scale and was developed to allow athletes to grade their PE from a scale of 6-20.
 While this scale helps peg effort to heart rate, there are a couple of reasons it’s not so widely used these days:

-ii) The 15-point scale is tied to heart rates; as we’ve seen, heart rate zones vary widely from runner to runner depending on a multitude of factors, and we’re often drawn to RPE in order to not be reliant on HR data.
+2. The 15-point scale is tied to heart rates; as we’ve seen, heart rate zones vary widely from runner to runner depending on a multitude of factors, and we’re often drawn to RPE in order to not be reliant on HR data.

 It’s much easier to ask someone, “On a scale of 1 to 10, how hard are you pushing right now?”.

-Less data points and a more intuitive range (1 to 10, not 6 to 20) make it an easier system for athletes to become conversant in.
+Fewer data points and a more intuitive range (1 to 10, not 6 to 20) make it an easier system for athletes to become conversant in.

 How to use a Rate of Perceived Exertion chart

-We created an RPE chart you can use that combines the Borg 15-point scale, the category ratio scale, and examples of activities for
+We created an RPE chart you can use that combines the Borg 15-point scale, the category ratio scale, and examples of activities for each training intensity:

 The activity examples in this chart are just estimates and examples and may not be reflective of every person’s training or activities with respect to their RPE.
 Especially depending on a person’s level of conditioning (which we explain a bit further down in the post).